Follow

 Contributions

-Watson viewed photograph #51 through her colleague Maurice Wilkins, and Crick accessed unpublished data from a report Franklin had submitted.
-In 1953, Watson and Crick published their famous paper on the double-helix structure of DNA in “Nature,” loosely based on Franklin’s work.
-Her research was also featured in the same issue.
+However, James Watson and Francis Crick gained access to her findings—Watson viewed the image through Maurice Wilkins, while Crick obtained unpublished data from a report Franklin had submitted.
+In 1953, Watson and Crick published their famous double-helix model in Nature, relying on Franklin’s insights.
+Her own research was also published in the same issue, but her contributions were largely overlooked at the time.

 Awards

-Rosalind Franklin’s crucial role in discovering the structure of DNA was not recognized when the Nobel Prize was awarded in 1962 to James Watson, Francis Crick, and Maurice Wilkins.
-This omission is often seen as one of the biggest oversights in 20th-century science.
+Rosalind Franklin’s vital role in uncovering DNA’s structure went unrecognized when the 1962 Nobel Prize was awarded to James Watson, Francis Crick, and Maurice Wilkins.
+Many consider this one of the greatest scientific oversights of the 20th century.

 Death

-Despite her groundbreaking scientific contributions, Rosalind Franklin’s life was cut short.
-In 1956, at the height of her career, she was diagnosed with ovarian cancer, which may have been linked to her extensive X-ray work.
-Remarkably, she worked in the lab until she died in 1958 at 37.
+Despite her remarkable scientific achievements, Rosalind Franklin’s life was tragically cut short.
+In 1956, at the peak of her career, she was diagnosed with ovarian cancer, possibly due to her prolonged X-ray exposure.
+Even in her final years, she remained dedicated to her research, working in the lab until her passing in 1958 at age 37.

 Legacy

-In her obituary published in Nature, Bernal highlighted Franklin’s “extreme clarity and perfection” as a scientist.
-While close colleagues deeply admired her achievements, many also remember her for her lack of recognition, reflecting her enduring influence on the world of science.
+In her Nature obituary, J.D.
+Bernal praised Franklin’s “extreme clarity and perfection” as a scientist.
+While her close colleagues admired her brilliance, her lack of recognition remains a lasting reminder of her profound impact on science.

 More Greatest Scientists: Our Personal Favorites